 The Mont Pelerin Society was formed in 1947 to gather thinkers and advocates of a free society to discuss and further classical-liberal ideas.

 Nationalism places the collective identity of a nation above all other aspects of life.
-Its disregard for individualism has led to disastrous political movements.

 The natural harmony of interests is the concept that when people act in their own self-interest, it contributes to the overall social interest.